rashidshamloo/fem_028_social-media-dashboard-with-theme-switcher/README.md

 - Using TypeScript in Vue.js
 - How switching between dark mode and light mode works in Tailwind CSS
 - Implementing a dark/light mode toggle using Tailwind CSS and JavaScript
+- Using "localStorage" to store the theme mode
 - Automatic Tailwind CSS class sorting using Prettier
 - More experience in using Grid and Flex Box